Cheap Flights from Atlanta to San Juan

 - What's the best strategy for finding cheap flights on this route?

-- The best strategy involves flexibility with your travel dates, targeting mid-week departures during the off-season (August-October), and being open to flying budget carriers like Spirit or Frontier.
+- The best strategy involves flexibility with your travel dates, targeting mid-week departures during the off-season (August-October), and being open to flying budget carriers like Frontier.
 Setting fare alerts is crucial to catch flash sales, especially from Delta.